 Before you start, make sure you have:

-• details of your untaxed income from the tax year, including income from self-employment, rental properties, dividends and interest on shares
+- Details all of your income from the tax year, including income from self-employment, rental properties, dividends and interest on shares

-• P60, or other records showing how much income you received, which you have already paid tax on
+- P60, or other records showing how much income you received, and how much tax you have already paid on this

 Making Tax Digital for Income Tax